Responses of AdS black holes to the collective influence of quintessence and string cloud: Introduction

-In another intriguing investigation, detailed in Ref.~\cite{31}, the influence of dark energy, specifically quintessence matter, on the criticality of the pressure-volume ($P$-$V$) relationship in RN-AdS black holes was explored.
-Notably, the research indicated that quintessence matter does not fundamentally alter the presence of the small/large black hole phase transition, underlining the robustness of this critical behavior in the presence of quintessence.

-Furthermore, in an in-depth analysis presented in Ref.~\cite{32}, the Maxwell equal-area law was employed to study the phase transition of charged AdS black holes in the presence of quintessence matter.
-The remarkable outcome of this study was the discovery that black holes undergoing this phase transition exhibit notable similarities to the phase behavior of the vdW fluid, showcasing the intriguing connections between black hole thermodynamics and ordinary fluid behavior in the context of phase transitions.

-Additionally, in a comprehensive study outlined in Ref.~\cite{33}, the authors investigated the phase transition of the quintessential Kerr-Newman-AdS black hole by utilizing the Maxwell equal-area law.
-Their findings revealed that, below a critical temperature, these black holes manifest a phase transition that closely parallels the behavior observed in vdW systems.

-In a recent and significant development detailed in Ref.\cite{34}, the authors employed the Newman-Janis algorithm, with a modification introduced by Azreg-A{\"i}nou\cite{35}, to derive a generalized solution to Einstein's field equations, and in our recent studies, as detailed in Reference \cite{36}, we delve into the impact of dark energy on AdS black holes.
-This solution represents a Kerr-Newman-AdS black hole incorporating quintessence, a cosmological constant, and a spherically symmetric cloud of strings.
-This advanced research underscores the intricate interplay of these various components in describing black holes and their intriguing connections to broader astrophysical and cosmological phenomena, further enriching our understanding of the universe's intricate mechanisms.
+The critical phenomena associated with charged AdS black holes have been extensively studied, making significant contributions to our understanding~\cite{6,7,8,9,10,11,12,13,14,15,16,17,18,19,20,21,22,23,24,25,26,27,28,29,30,31}.
+In Ref.~\cite{32}, a detailed analysis of phase transitions in charged AdS black holes under Gauss-Bonnet gravity revealed a resemblance to the liquid-to-gas transition in van der Waals fluids, primarily due to the influence of quintessence.
+Quintessence's impact on the criticality of pressure-volume relations in RN-AdS black holes was explored in Ref.~\cite{33}, which concluded that it does not fundamentally alter the small/large black hole phase transition.
+Utilizing the Maxwell equal-area law, Ref.~\cite{34} demonstrated similarities between black hole phase transitions influenced by quintessence and van der Waals fluid behavior.
+Similarly, the phase transition of quintessential Kerr-Newman-AdS black holes, analyzed using the Maxwell equal-area law~\cite{35,36}, exhibited parallels with vdW systems below a critical temperature.
+A recent advancement~\cite{37} presented a generalized solution to Einstein's field equations incorporating dark energy, while our recent work~\cite{38} investigated the impact of dark energy on AdS black holes, yielding a Kerr-Newman-AdS black hole model encompassing both quintessence and a spherically symmetric cloud of strings.
+These studies emphasize the intricate interplay between various components in describing black holes and their connections to broader astrophysical and cosmological phenomena, thereby advancing our understanding of the universe's mechanisms.